 Wendy Owens, CPM

-When not doing birth work, Wendy is homeschooling her two sons and seeking a time to get in the hot sun.
+When not doing birth work, Wendy is seeking a time to get in the hot sun, looking for the next travel opportunity, crocheting or juggling the family schedule with two teen boys and a very supportive husband.

 Wendy is a Certified Professional Midwife awarded through the North American Registry of Midwives.
 She is licensed in both Tennessee and Virginia and is a member of the Tennessee Midwives Association.

 Although having a life-long interest in Obstetrics, Wendy graduated from Middle Tennessee State University with a Bachelors of Business Administration.
 Beginning a family, she learned that midwifery was still around!
-Wendy hired a homebirth midwife for the birth of her first son who decided to come early and was actually born in a hospital after an unmedicated labor.
+Wendy hired a home birth midwife for the birth of her first son who decided to come early and was actually born in a hospital after an unmedicated labor.
 In 2008 when he was five and after a second unmedicated birth, she met a midwife on mission in the Dominican Republic who helped get students started with an online academic program.
 Later, she began attending home births with a local Certified Nurse Midwife, worked in a birth center in Utah, attended births in both the Dominican Republic and Haiti and assisted several other homebirth midwives in the States including an apprenticeship with a local Certified Professional Midwife.
 Finishing clinicals in the Philippines early 2020, she graduated from the National College of Midwifery and became licensed the same year.
+Furthering her degree, in 2022 she completed her Bachelor of Science in Midwifery with NCM.

-Wendy has assisted, attended or caught babies in over 280 births during 8 years of birth work and training.
+Wendy has assisted, attended or caught babies in over 350 births during a decade of birth work and training.
 She has apprenticed under more than 8 different midwives all with varying certifications, degrees and training.
 She has experienced birth in over 8 hospitals, three birth centers, countless homes and some of these on foreign soil.

 More details and her testimony can be found here.